 Center for Leadership

 The Northwestern Center for Leadership can help you integrate the theory and practice of leadership and teamwork in your work whether it’s for a class, academic program, lab, or student group.
 They work with faculty, staff and students across Northwestern to provide customized services to meet your needs and are also available to meet with you individually.
-The Center also offers leadership and teamwork assessments through a Leadership Portal built specifically for Northwestern and using tools commonly found in industry.
-Many faculty use the Leadership Portal for team projects in their courses.
-For more information, you can email the Center at email@example.com or by calling 847-467-1367.
+For more information, you can email the Center at email@example.com or by call 847-467-1367.